rohithegde/rohithegde.github.com/_posts/2023-01-24-what-makes-you-expendible-in-tech-industry.md

 ---
 layout: post
-title: "What makes you expendible in the tech industry"
+title: "What makes you expendable in the tech industry"
 #category: general
 tags: [software, engineer, career]
 comments: true